 - Wi-Fi 802.11a/c is the latest evolution of Wi-Fi, which like the 802.11n, uses both 2.4 GHz and 5 GHz spectrum.

 The first new WiFi standard is 802.11 ad, which unlike other standards, uses a transmission frequency of 60GHz.
 This means it will have a super high speed of around 7Gb/s, however, it will have low coverage.
 It is only suitable for one room, and such frequency cannot penetrate the wall and the receiver should be in direct LOS (line of sight) with the router.

 With a Gb/s speed, the advantage of such standard is blistering upload and download speeds meaning you can use it for transferring huge files, wireless storage, lag-free wireless docking, screen mirroring, and cordless VR glasses.

 WiFi 802.11 ah

-The Wifi 802.11ah is just opposite of WiFi 802.11 ad.
+The Wifi 802.11ah is just the opposite of the WiFi 802.11 ad.
 Rather than focusing on the speed, it focuses on the transmission range.
-802.11ah is transmitted at just 900 MHz, much similarly to the GSM transmission frequency.
-Since the frequency is lower than that of the existing 2.4 GHz and 5 GHz WiFi technologies, 802.11ah standard can transmit upto 1km.
+802.11ah is transmitted at just 900 MHz, much similar to the GSM transmission frequency.
+Since the frequency is lower than that of the existing 2.4 GHz and 5 GHz WiFi technologies, 802.11ah standard can transmit up to 1km.
 However, the speed is not that great and it decreases with respect to distance.

 WiFi 802.11 af